 For the years ended December 31,

-2022 2021
+2023 2022

-At January 1 \$ 3,213 \$ 4,711
+At January 1 \$ 4,685 \$ 3,213

-Expected credit loss (gain) 1,472 (1,498)
+Expected credit (gain) loss (2,907) 1,472

-At December 31 \$ 4,685 \$ 3,213
+At December 31 \$ 1,778 \$ 4,685

-- X. The counterparties and performing parties of the financial assets at amortised cost and guarantee deposits paid held by the Company are financial institutions or government organizations with good credit quality, thus, the possibility of default is remote and the credit risk is insignificant. - (c) Liquidity risk - I. Cash flow forecasting is performed in Finance division of the Company.
-Finance division monitors rolling forecasts of the Company's liquidity requirements to ensure it has sufficient cash to meet operational needs while maintaining sufficient headroom on its undrawn committed borrowing facilities at all times so that the Company does not breach borrowing limits or covenants (where applicable) on any of its borrowing facilities. - II.
+X. The counterparties and performing parties of the financial assets at amortized cost and guarantee deposits paid held by the Company are financial institutions or government organizations with good credit quality, thus, the possibility of default is remote and the credit risk is insignificant.

+(c) Liquidity risk

+I. Cash flow forecasting is performed in Finance division of the Company.
+Finance division monitors rolling forecasts of the Company's liquidity requirements to ensure it has sufficient cash to meet operational needs while maintaining sufficient headroom on its

+- undrawn committed borrowing facilities at all times so that the Company does not breach borrowing limits or covenants (where applicable) on any of its borrowing facilities. - II.
 Finance Division invests surplus cash in interest bearing current accounts and bills with repurchase agreement, choosing instruments with appropriate maturities or sufficient liquidity to provide sufficient headroom as determined by the abovementioned forecasts.
-As at December 31, 2022 and 2021, the Company held money market position of \$575,630 and \$1,177,645, respectively, that are expected to readily generate cash inflows for managing liquidity risk.
+As at December 31, 2023 and 2022, the Company held money market position of \$1,141,565 and \$575,630, respectively, that are expected to readily generate cash inflows for managing liquidity risk. - III.

-III.
 The Company has the following undrawn borrowing facilities:

-December 31, 2022 per 31, 2021
+Decemb December 31, 2023 nber 31, 2022

 Floating rate:

-Expiring within one year \$ 60,000 \$
+Expiring within one year \$ 60,000 \$ 60,000